 The Foo Fighters frontman has written about his experience watching the Purple Rain icon cover their track and later jamming with him.

 Dave Grohl has immortalised his tale about jamming with the late Prince and how he cried when he watched his cover of Best Of You at the 2007 Super Bowl halftime show.

-The Foo Fighters frontman has been trying his hand at writing short stories about his life and career during the coronavirus pandemic, and has now tackled the days leading up to and including his private performance with the Purple Rain star.
+Last year, the Foo Fighters frontman tried his hand at writing short stories about his life and career during the initial coronavirus pandemic, and tackled the days leading up to and including his private performance with the Purple Rain star.

 See his full story here:

 During Grohl's story of his anxious wait to play with the icon, he also admits that he actually didn't watch the live performance of Prince's iconic halftime show in 2007, as he refused to believe it would happen.

 In fact, it wasn't until a random stranger approached him in the street to confirm it had taken place that Dave ran to his computer to watch it.